Sal's Site

-Starting on page three, I was surprised to see a literary journalism piece, “Female officer comes full circle,” written by Dan Kurash.
+Starting on page 3, I was surprised to see a literary journalism piece, “Female officer comes full circle,” written by Dan Kurash.
 The article captures the nighttime beat of a Champaign cop named Lisa Staples, who was 33 years old at the time.
 In the piece, Kurash covers the action of the night alongside Staples’ interesting personal history, a back-and-forth style commonly used in creative nonfiction.

 Prior to getting into law enforcement, Staples worked for a lawn-care company and at a hobby shop.
 During her younger years, she is described in Kurash’s article as being “a rebellious punk-rock teen with an orange and fuchsia Mohawk.”